 BOOKS FOR SALE

-Here is the cover of the anthology I am in that will be doing out in fall.
-It is available for pre-order now from University of Nebraska Press.
+Here is the cover of the anthology I am in.
+It is available for order now from University of Nebraska Press.
 I have 9 poems therein.

 "Anyone with any interest in American Indian literature or indigenous literature of any kind will treasure this innovative book.
 Siobhan Senier and her learned contributors show us a New England and an America that have been here all along without most Americans suspecting it." - Robert Dale Parker, author of The Invention of Native American Literature